trichimtrich/PyCompressTest/lib/README.md

 ### python-snappy

-- Add instruction for Windows
+- Add instruction for Windows only
+- *nix uses pypi

 ### Others